ruby-tooling/ruby-debugger/docs/remote_debugging.md

 $ RUBY_DEBUG_PORT=12345 RUBY_DEBUG_HOST=localhost ruby target.rb
 ```

-# Connect To A Remote Debuggee
+# Connect to a remote debuggee

-## Debugger Console
+## Debugger console

 You can connect to the debuggee with `rdbg --attach` command (`rdbg -A` for short).